John Sibbick: Career

+Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath examined the 1986 fantasy role-playing game Warhammer Fantasy Roleplay and noted, "The [game's] art does quite a bit of world building.
+John Sibbick's iconic cover sets the stage well, with a double dose of mohawks telegraphing a certain amount of 'in-your-face' punk rock attitude inside."

 Influence and legacy

 Sibbick is world-renowned as a palaeoartist and his work is considered to be highly influential.
 Sibbick's artwork has been particularly noted for his attention to detail and minutiae; in 2000, Paul Sereno and John Lanzendorf dubbed him the "don of detail".
 In 2003, the pterosaur Ludodactylus sibbicki was named after Sibbick.